Southwest Independent School District

 Southwest Independent School District is a public school district located in southwestern Bexar County, Texas, United States.

 The district covers a 115 sqmi area that includes portions of the city of San Antonio and Von Ormy.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

+History

+In 2023 its enrollment was around 13,000.
+At that time the district's population was increasing, prompting it to open more schools.

 Programs

 In 2018 a program for aeronautical sciences for all grade levels debuted.